Extreme alpinist Hans Kammerlander

 Hans Kammerlander is among the most famous mountaineers of South Tyrol.
 He did a lot of first ascents in the Alps and in the Himalaya, he stood on 12 8,000 m high mountains and was able to climb some of the most important peaks in Patagonia.

-Kammerlander was born in Ahornach, a small mountain village in South Tyrol, in 1956.
-As a boy he climbed the 3,000 m high Mount Moostock, where his passion for mountains started.
-He climbed a lot of difficult routes in the Tauferer Ahrntal Valley and in the Dolomites and with 21 years he became a proofed mountain- and ski guide and got to know Reinhold Messner.
+Kammerlander was born on a farm in Ahornach, a small mountain village in Tauferer Ahrntal, in 1956.
+As a boy he climbed the 3,000 m high Mt.
+Großer Moosstock that is part of the Durreck Group, where his passion for mountains has started.

 During the following years, he climbed a lot of difficult routes in the Tauferer Ahrntal Valley and in the Dolomites and with 21 years he became a certified mountain and ski guide.
 During his tours in the Dolomites he got to know Reinhold Messner who is a few years older than him.

 A life for the mountains

 Together with Reinhold Messner, Kammerlander went to Himalaya.
 Together they climbed seven 8,000 m high peaks, all of them without using additional oxygen.
 From Nanga Parbat and Mount Everest, he even descended on skis with (partial) success.
 His ascent of Manaslu in 1991 (without Messner) was tragic: Kammerlander lost two of his best friends and barely escaped death himself.